Wi-Fi speed and coverage explained for TELUS Business customers

 Here are some tips to optimize your coverage:

-: The 2000 sq ft radius is based on testing conducted in real homes on the TELUS Advanced Wi-Fi modem.
-Individual results may vary depending on the construction materials of your home, location and configuration of your Wi-Fi modem, location and capabilities of Wi-Fi devices, number of nearby Wi-Fi networks, number of active Wi-Fi devices or other factors.
+: The 2000 sq ft radius is based on testing conducted on the TELUS Advanced Wi-Fi modem.
+Individual results may vary depending on the construction materials of your building, location and configuration of your Wi-Fi modem, location and capabilities of Wi-Fi devices, number of nearby Wi-Fi networks, number of active Wi-Fi devices or other factors.
 For a description of Wi-Fi performance, please read the

 Wi-Fi Performance Explained